mmotti/pihole-regex/README.md

 ## Regex Filters for Pi-hole
 This is a custom `regex.list` file for use with Pi-hole v4+ (FTLDNS).

-All commands will need to be entered (copy/paste) via Terminal (PuTTY or your SSH client of choice) after logging in.
+All commands will need to be entered via Terminal (PuTTY or your SSH client of choice) after logging in.

 ## Warning ##
-**The install commands will remove all custom regexps that are not in the standard Pi-hole wildcard regexp format (e.g. `(^|\.)test\.com$`)**.
+**The install process will remove all custom regexps that are not in the standard Pi-hole wildcard regexp format (e.g. `(^|\.)test\.com$`)**.
 If you have specified your own custom regexps it is recommended that you make a backup before continuing.

 ### [OPTIONAL] Back up your existing regex list
 ```